salgadopietrini/contacts-app/README.md

 # contacts-app is an app to create, save, edit and delete contacts information, created using React.

 It implements a global state to manage the data using Context, in order to be able to maintain the information even when navigating through different pages with ReactRoute.
+It uses Material UI for all the stylings.

 ![alt text](https://i.ibb.co/vqKkgXZ/contacts-app-LG.png)